linuxkay/TH692_maintenace/README.md

 # Description
 Sync date and time of TH692 remotely.

-Programs to syncs date and time of network isolated TH692 camera (wich does not have access internet).
+Programs to sync date and time of network isolated TH692 camera (wich does not have access internet).

 #Update info